hassanmahmad/ml-fundamentals-smm/README.md

 ---

-*This project was completed as part of a Scientific Machine Learning course, demonstrating proficiency in implementing ML algorithms from mathematical foundations.*
+*This project was completed as part of a Statistical Mathematical Models course, demonstrating proficiency in implementing ML algorithms from mathematical foundations.*